A quick overview

 How to get around

-- First thing to understand: there’s more to Snapchat than just photo and video messages that can disappear.
-Beyond the Camera screen, the app has three main sections:
+First thing to understand: there's more to Snapchat than just photo and video messages that can disappear.
+At the bottom of the screen is an action bar with four main sections:

-- The Friends screen: swipe right for the messaging side of the app.
-It’s where Snapchatters chat with their friends.
+The Chat screen: tap on the chat tab to the left of the camera icon for the messaging side of the app.
+It's where Snapchatters chat with their friends.

-- The Discover section showcases Stories from sources ranging from mainstream media (The Wall Street Journal, Wired, National Geographic) to entertainment websites, to Snapchat itself, which publishes collections of user-submitted Snaps about certain topics.
+The Stories section showcases stories from sources ranging from mainstream media (The Wall Street Journal, Wired, National Geographic) to entertainment websites to Snapchat itself, which publishes collections of user-submitted Snaps about certain topics.

-- The Discover section is also where teens can view Stories from friends, celebrities and popular accounts.
+The Stories section is also where Snapchatters can view Stories from their friends, celebrities and popular accounts.

-- To see less of a certain kind of Story, just press and hold on it, then select “Hide”.
+To see less of a Story from media or entertainment accounts, just press and hold on it, then select “Hide”.

-- Be sure to understand and review privacy settings.
+Be sure to understand and review privacy settings.
 (More on that below.)
-The first stop is Snap Map, which you can view by pinching in on the Camera screen.
+The first stop is Snap Map, which you can view by clicking on the far left tab on the action bar.

-- Privacy on Snapchat is a top priority!
-More information is available at our Privacy Centre.
+Privacy on Snapchat is a top priority!
+More information is available on our Privacy Centre.

-- Snapstreaks are meant to be a fun, light-hearted way to recognise who you’re Snapping with the most.
+Snapstreaks are meant to be a fun, light-hearted way to recognise who you're Snapping with most.
 They are not visible to anyone other than the two people who are exchanging Snaps.

 Frequently asked questions